pete-debiase/pete-debiase/SOTU.md

 # Pete's SWE Adventures
-This is a short tour of my projects, work, and studies as a software engineer.
-Please sit back and enjoy the ride 😊 .
+This is a short tour of my projects, work, and studies as a software engineer 😊 .

 <!-- When I decided to transition into tech in 2021, I had a few years of patchwork SWE experience but wanted to get more serious.
 My goals were to: